Student WellBeing and Prevention

 Enhancing child and adolescent well-being and preventing violence in school and early childhood settings

-The SWAPv inaugural conference, in partnership with Flinders Educational Futures Research Institute, Office of Indigenous Strategy & Engagement, The Wellbeing and Resilience Centre (SAHMRI), headspace, Relationships Australia (SA), is bringing together national and international researchers in the field of promoting student wellbeing, positive mental health, preventing violence and aggression, bullying and cyberbullying, and other related fields.
-Important foci include Indigenous conceptions and understandings of wellbeing and violence prevention and a focus on youth voice involving members of headspace.
+The SWAPv inaugural conference, in partnership with Flinders Educational Futures Research Institute, Office of Indigenous Strategy & Engagement, The Wellbeing and Resilience Centre (SAHMRI), headspace, Relationships Australia (SA), brought together national and international researchers in the field of promoting student wellbeing, positive mental health, preventing violence and aggression, bullying and cyberbullying, and other related fields.
+Important foci included Indigenous conceptions and understandings of wellbeing and violence prevention and a focus on youth voice involving members of headspace.

-Opening Address by President Coleiro Preca of Malta- The Presidents Foundation for the Wellbeing of Society. (http://www.pfws.org.mt/)
+Opening Address was givenby President Coleiro Preca of Malta- The President's Foundation for the Wellbeing of Society. (http://www.pfws.org.mt/)